 Amanda Lanthorne, MA, MLIS, is the university archivist.

-She manages the department's archival collections, provides instruction and reference services, curates exhibits, and really enjoys eating nachos.
+She manages the department's archival collections, provides instruction and reference services, and curates exhibits.
 Her research interests include social history, identity politics, and memory of political violence.

 Location: Love Library 147